-- · Digital cameras

-- High-definition televisions and DVD recorders/players

-- · Home theater systems
+- · Digital cameras - · Home theater systems

-- High-performance audio/video equipment

-- Portable media devices (smart phones, tablets and cellular handsets)
+- High-performance audio/video equipment - Portable media devices (smart phones, tablets and wearable devices)

-- Computers

 Communications - The development of broadband, wireless and internet infrastructures around the world has created an important market for our communications products.
 Communications technology involves the acquisition of analog signals that are converted from analog to digital and digital to analog form during the process of transmitting and receiving data.
 The need for higher speed and reduced power consumption, coupled with more reliable, bandwidth-efficient communications, creates demand for our products, which are used in the full spectrum of signal processing for internet protocol, video streaming and voice communication.
 In wireless and broadband communication applications, our products are incorporated into: